Submitting new courses

 - Adding a brand new course

-The Online Update website is open for the "a-g" course submission cycle annually from February 1 - September 15.
+The A-G CMP is open for the "a-g" course submission period annually from February 1 - September 15.
 New courses may only be submitted to UC for "a-g" review during this time.
-Courses are approved beginning with the academic year corresponding to the submission cycle the course was approved.
+Courses are approved beginning with the academic year corresponding to the submission period the course was approved.

-Helpful hints, resources and guides are available to assist in writing, preparing and submitting courses for UC
+Helpful resources, tools and guides are available to assist in writing, preparing and submitting courses for "a-g" approval.

-All new course submissions are placed in a queue in the order received and evaluated by one of our subject area analysts.
+All new course submissions are placed in a queue in the order received and reviewed by one of our subject area analysts.
 To provide a more objective review of the course content, UC conducts “blind” reads of all new courses, where the name of the institution submitting the course is hidden from our analysts.
-A-G approval is based on the course demonstrating compliance with the “a-g” course evaluation guidelines and the subject area course criteria established by UC faculty.
+A-G approval is based on the course demonstrating compliance with the "a-g" subject area course criteria established by UC faculty.

 If the subject area analyst feels that they cannot adequately evaluate the course, the course is brought to the Reviewers’ Committee for review.
 In some instances, when UC articulation staff cannot determine the acceptability of a course, it is sent to a UC faculty member for further review.

 Generally, new courses are reviewed within four to six weeks of submission.
 However, depending on the subject area, time of year and volume of submissions received, it may take longer.
-When a course completes the review process, an email notification with the results of the course review is sent to the course list coordinator and teacher contact.
-The results of a course review, in addition to the analyst's comments, are also available in the “Results” section on the Online Update website.
+When a course completes the review process, an email notification with the results of the course review is sent to the course's author and institution's course list manager.
+The results of a course review, in addition to the analyst's comments, are also available in the Submitted tab on the A-G CMP.

-Some courses do not meet our criteria for “a-g” approval the first time around.
+Some courses do not earn “a-g” approval the first time around.
 The University encourages schools to resubmit these courses after making modifications and additions to the course content and submission based on the analyst’s comments.
-To resubmit a course, use the “Resubmission” section on the Online Update website.
-The original course description is retained in the resubmission form and only requires making the requested changes.
+To resubmit a course, access the submission in the Submitted tab on the A-G CMP.
+The content from the original course submission is retained in the resubmission form and only requires making the requested changes.
 Once submitted, resubmissions are automatically placed at the front of the original analyst’s queue allowing a quicker turnaround.

 There is a limit to the number of times a course may be resubmitted before the course submission cycle closes on September 15.
 The submission cycle is divided into three phases with each phase determining the number of resubmission opportunities awarded to new courses initially submitted during that timeframe.
 The three phases are described as: